Gravitational-wave Signals From Three-dimensional Supernova Simulations With Different Neutrino-Transport Methods: Low-resolution Simulations

 \citet{glas_19} found very similar evolution for all four simulations based on the less massive progenitor.
 The average shock radius, the neutrino emission, and the properties of the PNS show a high degree of similarity in every realisation of the post-bounce evolution of the s9 progenitor.
 Consequently, the GW signals are also very similar.
 As in the case of the high-resolution simulations, the average properties of the emission from models s9-FMD-L and s9-RbR-L are virtually indistinguishable.
 We can see from \fig{fig:spectrum} that the emission in the low-resolution simulations of s9 is weaker than in the high-resolution runs.

 The emission of models s20-FMD-L and s20-RbR-L is similar to their better-resolved counterparts, but the high-frequency emission almost vanishes during four distinct periods and is significantly reduced during two periods in model s20-FMD-L. The four periods of no emission occur at approximately 200, 350, 425, and 575 ms post bounce.
 The first epoch of reduced emission starts roughly 500 ms after bounce and the second at 625 ms post bounce.
 The signals from model s20-RbR-L only show one time period, around 375 ms post bounce, where the high-frequency emission completely vanishes.
 Additionally, the RbR+ model undergoes three periods of reduced high-frequency emission, at approximately 200, 525 and 600 ms post bounce.
-However, the reduction of the intensity in the spectrograms is an order of magnitude weaker compared to what we see during equivalent episodes in model s20-FMD-L. As it was the case for the high-resolution models, this emission at low-frequencies is intermittent because of the alternating periods of SASI and convection in the postshock layer. {The early-time (prior to 250 ms post bounce) emission we saw in the models s20-FMD-H and s20-RbR-H is also present in the low-resolution models.}
+However, the reduction of the intensity in the spectrograms is an order of magnitude weaker compared to what we see during equivalent episodes in model s20-FMD-L. As it was the case for the high-resolution models, this emission at low-frequencies is intermittent because of the alternating periods of SASI and convection in the postshock layer.
+The early-time (prior to 250 ms post bounce) emission we saw in the models s20-FMD-H and s20-RbR-H is also present in the low-resolution models.
+The early-time low-frequency emission sets in at 125 ms after bounce in model s20-RbR-L, approximately 25 ms later than in model s20-RbR-H. This causes the peak we observed near 100 Hz in model s20-RbR-H to be shifted down towards 75 Hz in model s20-RbR-L (see the right top panel of \fig{fig:spectrum_low}).
+The relatively strong emission above 100 Hz seen in model s20-RbR-H between 100 ms and 125 ms post bounce is not present in model s20-RbR-L. When emission starts 25 ms later in s20-RbR-L, the PNS radius has slightly decreased, which decreases the SASI frequency and shifts the emission peak at 100 Hz towards 75 Hz.
+Additionally, the shock radius in s20-RbR-L is on average larger than the shock radius in model s20-RbR-H, which further reduces the {\it average} frequency of the SASI generated emission.